Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/17 Chapter-15 Werewolf Den.md

 Any creature that takes treasure from this pile is haunted by horrible dreams every night lasting from dusk until dawn.
 The curse affects only the creature that did the pilfering and isn't passed on to anyone else who might come into possession of the item.
 Returning a stolen item to the treasure pile doesn't end the curse.

 A creature cursed in this way gains no benefit from finishing a short or long rest at night (resting during the day works normally, since the curse is dormant from dawn to dusk).
-A greater restoration or a remove curse spell cast on the creature ends the curse on it.
+A [[5.
+Mechanics/Spells/Greater Restoration.md\|greater restoration]] or a [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell cast on the creature ends the curse on it.
 The curse on the creature also ends if it leaves Barovia.

 #### Fortunes of Ravenloft